 The New Zealand Steel Structures Standard states that high strength structural bolts shall be supplied to AS/NZS 1252.
-This standard underwent a major revision and was published on 23rd December 2016.
-The major technical changes incorporated in the new edition relate to updated testing and conformity requirements, the inclusion of the nominated European standard EN 14399-3 8.8 HR bolt as a “Deemed to satisfy” alternative and an additional European EN 14399-3 high tensile grade 10.9 HR.
+This standard was republished on 23rd December 2016 after undergoing a major revision.
+The main technical changes incorporated in the new edition relate to updated testing and conformity requirements, the inclusion of the nominated European standard EN 14399-3 property class 8.8 HR bolt as a “Deemed to satisfy” alternative and an additional European EN 14399-3 high tensile property class 10.9 HR.

 This article provides an update on the corrosion performance of the State Highway 1 Mercer weathering steel off-ramp, following an inspection by Japanese expert Dr. Makoto Ohya, two and half years after construction.

 |Materials||05/02/2009||Raed El Sarraf; Clark Hyland|

 New Performance Requirements for Seismic Steel

 Amendment 2 of the Steel Structures Standard NZS 3404:1997 released in October 2007 (SNZ, 2007) sets new requirements for steel materials and welding of seismic resisting steelwork that is required to sustain significant plastic deformation...

 Non-Standard Plate and Large Hot Rolled Beam Availability

 Bridge construction is a demanding application requiring heavy hot rolled and plate welded sections.
 These types of sections often fall outside the range of standard sections and plates held by local steel distributors.
 To aid bridge design...

 Design Yield Stress vs Mill Certificate Yield Stress

 Occasionally the question is asked as to whether a steel that has been certified to a lower steel supply grade classification eg. G250 can be accepted as complying with a higher grade such as G300 on the basis that the Mill Test Certificate...